Talent, culture, cybersecurity and resiliency represent top risk issues for higher education institutions

-In fact, ensuring data privacy and compliance with growing identity protection expectations and regulations ranks among the top risk issues for higher education institutions, as does the risk that the organisation may not be sufficiently prepared to manage cyber threats such as ransomware.
+In fact, ensuring data privacy and compliance with growing identity protection expectations and regulations ranks among the top risk issues for higher education institutions, as does the risk that the organization may not be sufficiently prepared to manage cyber threats such as ransomware.

 Diversity, equity and inclusion issues – specifically, shifts in perspectives and expectations about social issues and priorities surrounding DEI – rank as high-risk priorities, as well.
 Significant progress has been achieved in equality, particularly gender, which is important given that student bodies continue to demand changes and greater representation.
 However, many of these initiatives tend to be undertaken in silos within higher education institutions and can become disjointed.
-Boards and executive management should look for opportunities to organise and centralise these initiatives to achieve greater synergy and consistency.
+Boards and executive management should look for opportunities to organize and centralize these initiatives to achieve greater synergy and consistency.

-Regarding the long-term risk outlook for higher education, board members and C-suite leaders looking out to 2032 see similar concerns for their organisations – among them, talent, culture, cyber threats and resiliency.
+Regarding the long-term risk outlook for higher education, board members and C-suite leaders looking out to 2032 see similar concerns for their organizations – among them, talent, culture, cyber threats and resiliency.
 Data privacy and compliance with identity protection expectations and regulations is the top risk for the 2032 time horizon, while cyber threat preparedness ranks third.

-A notable addition to the top 10 risks for 2032 is the concern that existing operating processes, talent, legacy IT infrastructure, lack of digital expertise and/or insufficient digital knowledge in the C-suite and boardroom may result in failure to meet performance expectations, especially when compared with organisations that are “born digital” or investing heavily to leverage technology.
-This is a strong indicator that while innovation, transformation and the adoption of digital technologies may not be as much of a near-term concern for boards and C-suite leadership within higher education institutions, they do represent a significant concern over the next decade from the standpoint of ensuring the long-term success of their organisations.
+A notable addition to the top 10 risks for 2032 is the concern that existing operating processes, talent, legacy IT infrastructure, lack of digital expertise and/or insufficient digital knowledge in the C-suite and boardroom may result in failure to meet performance expectations, especially when compared with organizations that are “born digital” or investing heavily to leverage technology.
+This is a strong indicator that while innovation, transformation and the adoption of digital technologies may not be as much of a near-term concern for boards and C-suite leadership within higher education institutions, they do represent a significant concern over the next decade from the standpoint of ensuring the long-term success of their organizations.

 Calls to action for higher education leaders